DavidAndBar/davidandbar.github.io/README.md

 This is a folder containing different projects.

 ## Mineswepper
-Mineswepper is a game build for web, and mobile.
+Minesweeper is a game built for web and mobile.
 Open it [here](https://davidandbar.github.io/minesweeper/).

 Discover all the mines without exploding.
-You can choose between 4 different dificultities: Beginner, Easy, Intermediate, and Expert.
+You can choose between 4 different difficulties: Beginner, Easy, Intermediate, and Expert.
-Each cell has a number that tells you how many bombs that cell has in its surrondings.
+Each cell has a number that tells you how many bombs that cell has in its surroundings.
 Try to discover all the non-bomb cells.

 ### Instructions for web
-    Left click: Discover the cell.
+    Left-click: Discover the cell.
-    Right click: Flag/unflag cell.
+    Right-click Flag/unflag cell.

 ### Instructions for mobile
     Tap: Discover the cell.